garinger/aws-notes/AWSCloudPractitionerEssentials.md

 - Which task can AWS Key Management Service (AWS KMS) perform?
   - Create cryptographic keys.

-# Module 7 - Monitoring and Analytics
+# Module 7 - Monitoring and analytics

 **Amazon CloudWatch** - A web service that enables you to monitor and manage various metrics and configure alarm actions based on data from those metrics.
 CloudWatch uses **metrics** to represent the data points for your resources.